-Maine Media offers Long-Term Programs Ranging from 4-30 weeks in Filmmaking, Photography, Multimedia, and Writing
+Maine Media offers Long-Term Programs Ranging from 4-30 weeks in Filmmaking, Photography, Multimedia, Writing, and More

 Our long-term programs are designed for college-aged students, recent grads, emerging professionals, individuals sent by their employers to invest in their skill sets, and anyone else looking for a completely immersive educational experience and opportunity to focus on honing their craft and developing their passion.